 Lead a discussion about bullying, and explore what ally behavior looks, feels and sounds like.
 As a follow-up to this conversation have each student draw on a piece of paper one ally behavior they commit to doing more of in the future.
 Have each student present their drawing to the rest of the class and add it to the other drawings with tape, so students can see the importance of being interconnected with their peers.
 This collage can be displayed in a prominent place in the classroom or school.

-https://www.adl.org/education/educator-resources/lessonplans/identity-based-bullying
+Supporting ADL Resource/Lesson Plan: www.adl.org/education/educator-resources/lesson-plans/ identity-based-bullying